 The global pandemic has thrown education and educators into the ‘deep end’ in a ‘sink or swim’ dilemma.
 Faculty and teachers around the globe are being challenged to migrate into virtual teaching with little preparation and few educational tools.
 After searching for a platform to create and deliver the content on top of Zoom (which is a video conference tool) and finding no suitable alternative, we identified an unmet global market need.

-The Three Amigos©, as practitioners of Digital Transformation of industries, are seizing this opportunity to create a platform and a methodology to facilitate this migration by creating a unique integrated system based in a virtual teaching system which will simultaneously achieve:
+The Three Amigos©, as practitioners of Digital Transformation of industries, are seizing this opportunity to create a platform and a methodology to facilitate this migration by creating a unique integrated system based on a virtual teaching system that will simultaneously achieve:

 Key elements of the platform:

-1. The quality of virtual learning will be as good, or better than in the physical
+1. The quality of virtual learning will be as good, or better than in that physical

 2. For instructors and administration: